team113sanger/libdeflate-install-script/README.md

 ## Requirements

-The requirements for the script and the installation of htslib are the same across all Dockerfiles.
+The requirements for the script and the installation of libdeflate are the same across all Dockerfiles.
 Read the Dockerfiles to see the exact requirements.